tjd1234/cmpt225summer2023/assignments/a5/README.md

 - **a score of 0** if you do any of the following:
-  - change `Node` in ways that are not allowed, if you modify anything in `Wordlist_base`, or if you use a vector, array, or any other data structure other than an AVL tree.
+  - change `Node` in ways that are not allowed, if you modify anything in `Wordlist_base`, or if you use a vector, array, or any other data structure other than an AVL tree
-  - don't include the "statement of originality, or its modified in any way.
+  - don't include the "statement of originality, or its modified in any way
   - submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
-If you can provide evidence that you finished the assignment on time, then it may be marked.
+If you can provide evidence that you finished the assignment on time, then it may be marked

 ## Differences from Assignment 1